 Well-done content hubs often generate a significant number of backlinks, which in turn strengthen your organic performance.
 The key is to captivate your audience with high-quality content on topics they are passionate about.

 For example, All Things Hair is a content hub by Unilever.
 It’s also a complete link magnet.
 The site features literally hundreds of in-depth articles, inspiration galleries, and step-by-step tutorials from hair care brands such as Dove, TRESemmé, Toni&Guy, and VO5.

 From watermelon ombre strands to glow-in-the-dark locks, hair bun donuts, and disco buns, All Things Hair is a source of hair news, styles, and trends.
 (They claim to be “your ultimate source for #hairspiration”.)

-The content strategy appears to be working.
-In spades.
+The website’s content strategy appears to be working in spades.